 Default username and password for this image:

-To install all the required tools there are 2 simple options:
+To install all the required tools follow the steps below:

 Give it the right permission: